 He uses the Welsh term, gymanfu ganu (alternate spelling cymanfa ganu), which is a Welsh singing festival.
 These festivals still occur by the thousands every year, in almost every village and town in Wales, as well as in Welsh communities outside Wales.
 Sacred hymns are sung during these festivals by a congregation led by a choral director.
 The gymanfu ganu is a unique Welsh cultural phenomenon, which is why Williams brings it up here.
 It is a distinctive event that represents Welshness, and while other aspects of Welsh culture have faded, this one is still going strong.

 The gymanfu ganu is therefore the exception rather than the rule.
 It is set apart against the rest of Welsh culture, which Williams believes is irretrievably lost.
 He lists a series of activities and/or objects that evoke this lost Welshness.
-Once a country driven by agriculture and seafaring, Wales succumbed to the Industrial Revolution, and like so many other cultures, became part of the modern machine.
+Once a country is driven by agriculture and seafaring, Wales succumbed to the Industrial Revolution, and like so many other cultures, became part of the modern machine.
 The “shouts of seafarers,” “home-made bread,” “cakes at missionary teas,” and “shadows falling” on “unattempted hills” are all things that are disappearing in an increasingly mechanized age.

-In the second stanza, Williams declares that “it is all lost.”
+In the second stanza of ‘The Old Tongue’, Williams declares that “it is all lost.”
 With Welsh language and culture has also disappeared a national sense of hope and optimism.
 He refers to “Gethsemane in Swansea,” an obvious reference to the night before Jesus’ crucifixion, where he prayed and his disciples slept.
 Swansea was a major center of mining and manufacturing in the nineteenth century, with all the attendant problems.
 Instead of creating a new “dawn” for Wales, Williams is saying that industrialization destroyed the area.
 Indeed, visitors to Swansea in the nineteenth century described it in unpleasant terms, as dirty, gloomy, or even comparing it to scenes from Dante’s Inferno.
 As Jesus was not delivered from his horrific death, so was Swansea not delivered from its fate of bleak industrial wreckage and decay.
 Further, unlike the hope that Christians have due to Jesus’ later resurrection, Williams does not share hope for a similar “resurrection” of Welsh culture.

-Swansea was also bombed during World War II, in an event called the Three Nights’ Blitz, in February, 1941.
+Swansea was also bombed during World War II, in an event called the Three Nights’ Blitz, in February 1941.
 The entire town center was completely destroyed.
 The “brotherhood of universal fear” that Williams cites here could refer to this event.
 He also states that even the surrounding “hills are diminished,” meaning that the countryside is also blighted by Swansea’s history.
-Further, he states that the hills are a “gallon of petrol,” another references to the area’s industrial past.
+Further, he states that the hills are a “gallon of petrol,” another reference to the area’s industrial past.
 He speaks of “old salts” rotting, and bread “as tasteless as a balance sheet,” which ties back to his reference to bread earlier in the poem.
 The bread is no longer freshly made and is instead, like everything else, an industrial product, made in a factory.
 The reference to “a balance sheet” implies that Wales’ decline is all about money.
 Someone is profiting off of it in a purely financial sense, but the implication is that more has been lost than money.
 The loss that centers the poem goes beyond anything on a “balance sheet.”

 In the next to last stanza, Williams states that there have been “gains,” but he quickly turns this statement around and implies that the lost language and culture exceed whatever momentary financial gains were made.